Acupuncture

 What Does It Feel Like?

-E-Stim connected to acupuncture needles feels as if someone was tapping on your skin where the needle is inserted.
+Electro-acupuncture feels like a mild tingling, buzzing, or pressure sensation.
 Depending on the frequency the machine is set to, this can be a slow tap or a faster tap which feels like a buzzing sensation.
+Different frequencies have different effects on your cells.

 Estim